 Employees are required to use accrued sick leave and may use vacation leave during Parenting Leave.
 If the employee has any FMLA eligibility remaining at the time this leave commences, this leave will also count as FMLA leave.
 The two leaves will run concurrently.
 The employee is entitled to return to work in the same position and at the same rate of pay the employee was receiving prior to commencement of the leave.
-Group insurance coverage will remain available while the employee is on leave pursuant to the Pregnancy and Parenting Leave Act, but the employee will be responsible for the entire premium unless Adoptive parents will be given the same opportunities for leave as biological parents.
+Group insurance coverage will remain available while the employee is on leave pursuant to the Pregnancy and Parenting Leave Act, but the employee will be responsible for the entire premium unless otherwise provided in this policy (i.e., where leave is also FMLA qualifying).
+For employees on an FMLA absence as well, the employer contributions toward insurance benefits will continue during the FMLA leave absence.

+Adoptive parents will be given the same opportunities for leave as biological parents.
 The leave must be for the purpose of arranging the child's placement or caring for the child after placement.
 Such leave must begin shortly before or at the time of the child's placement in the adoptive home.